robcarver17/pysystemtrade/docs/data.md

 Of course you can only do this if you've already got these prices, which means you already need to have a roll calendar.
 A catch 22?
 Fortunately there are sets of multiple prices provided in pysystemtrade, and have been for some time, [here](/data/futures/multiple_prices_csv), which I built myself.

-We run [this script](/sysinit/futures/rollcalendars_from_providedcsv_prices.py) which by default will loop over all the instruments for which we have data in the multiple prices directory, and output to a provided temporary directory.
+We run [`/sysinit/futures/rollcalendars_from_providedcsv_prices.py`](/sysinit/futures/rollcalendars_from_providedcsv_prices.py) which by default will loop over all the instruments for which we have data in the multiple prices directory, and output to a provided temporary directory.

 The downside is that I don't keep the data constantly updated, and thus you might be behind.
 For example, if you're trading quarterly with a hold cycle of HMUZ, and the data was last updated 6 months ago, there will probably have been one or two rolls since then.
 You will need to manually edit the calendars to add these extra rows (in theory you could generate these automatically - perhaps some kind person wants to write the code that will do this).